irhafidz/PeopleFlux/README.md

 ## About dataset

 The dataset is from dataset: https://www.nomisweb.co.uk/census/2011/origin_destination Nomis is an open access data from the Office for National Statistics (ONS) for UK labour market statistics from official sources.

-Origin-destination data (also known as flow data) will include the travel-to-work and migration patterns of individuals, cross-tabulated by variables of interest (for example occupation).
-New products for the 2011 Census will also provide the migration patterns of those living at a student address one year ago and provide information on individuals with second residences.
+The dataset

 ## Creating Map